 What Counts as Strength Training?

 In the world of fitness, there are a lot of contrasting opinions, even among the experts.
 This makes it difficult to determine what workout you should do to target specific goals.
 One example of this is when it comes to what types of exercise count as strength training.
+If we're talking about building strength, we could be looking at resistance training vs weight training.

 When you think of strength training, weight lifting is likely one of the first things to come to mind.
 A Pilates class isn’t what I think of when I want to focus on building strength.
 But guess what?
 This is an outdated and also inaccurate view on strength training.
 You can count Pilates as a form of strength training.

-We need to start expanding our idea of strength training.
 Weight-free classes, such as Pilates and yoga, should be included.
 To be clear, I'm talking about the fast-paced sweat seshes.
 The classes focused more on stretching, relaxation, and breathing are great, too4.
 They come with their own benefits, but these classes don’t count as strength training.

 For instance, let's consider traditional mat Pilates.
 This example of lower-resistance functional strength training typically relies on body weight.
 Pilates classes that use machines with changeable spring loads offer higher-resistance strength training.
 Yes, Lagree is strength training one hundred percent.